userbot8895/HUB-Plus/guides/Porting_Modules.md

 **Differences:**

 - There is no convenient `register` decorator.
 Instead, you manually import the bot's client and register a standard Telethon message handler.
 If you develop modules for UniBorg or regular Telethon apps this might be familiar.
+*This also means HyperUBot is more capable than NunoBot.*
 - The namespace changed from `tg_userbot` to simply `userbot`.
 ## Basic module, with help
 <table>